 Using Netsh (Network Shell) command line allows you to display and modify the network configuration of your computer.
 And the most common use of Netsh command is to reset the TCP/IP (Transmission Control Protocol / Internet Protocol) stack back to default.
-Here follow steps below to Reset TCP/IP stack using netsh command line on windows 10, 8.1 and 7.
+Here follow the steps below to Reset TCP/IP stack using netsh command line on Windows 10, 8.1 and 7.

 - netsh Winsock reset

 Note If you don’t want to specify a directory path for the log file, run the following command instead: netsh int ip reset